CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Use-Ganglia-with-Cumulus-Linux.md

     {{<img src="/images/knowledge-base/ganglia-front_panel_ports.png">}}

 You can also see that while swp10-13 do not have any traffic running across them, unlike swp45, which has traffic running.
-And of course Ganglia allows us to zoom in to get more statistics with their Web interface.
+Ganglia also allows you to zoom in to get more statistics with their Web interface.

 {{<img src="/images/knowledge-base/ganglia-swp45.png">}}